 Recycling is great for the environment, and in some cases can be great for your raised bed as well, but certain recycled materials should be avoided when building your raised bed.

 Pallets can be a great source for garden bed materials, as long as you know where they came from.
 Pallets are developed for shipping materials, and can often take on the remnants of whatever is shipped on them.
-Some pallets are also treated with a chemical called methyl bromide, a known endocrine disruptive chemical which can impact your reproductive health.
+Some pallets are also treated with a chemical called methyl bromide, a known endocrine disruptive chemical that can impact your reproductive health.
 Most pallet producers stopped using the chemical in 2005, but many old pallets are still out there.
 Look for a stamp on the pallet that says "HT" or heat treated.
 If there is no stamp, or you can't verify an HT on the surface, don't use the pallet for your garden.

 Certain types of new materials should also be avoided.

-Many new gardeners, and even experienced ones, turn to treated lumber when sourcing materials for raised beds due to it's added protection against moisture and the associated rot and bug damage.
-However, while treated lumber will hold up better over time, it can also leach chemicals into your soil.
-For many years, pressure treated lumber was created using chromated copper arsenate (CCA), which over time releases arsenic into the surrounding soil.
+Many new gardeners, and even experienced ones, turn to treated lumber when sourcing materials for raised beds due to its added protection against moisture and the associated rot and bug damage.
+However, while treated lumber will hold up better over time, it can also leach harmful chemicals into your soil.
+For many years, pressure-treated lumber was created using chromated copper arsenate (CCA), which over time releases arsenic into the surrounding soil.
 Most newer treated lumber has removed CCA from the process and instead uses copper azole (CA-B) and alkaline copper quat (ACQ).
 While less toxic than arsenic, copper can still leach into your soil which has disqualified it for use in organic gardening.
-Note: If you're already using older pressure treated wood for your raised bed, ensure that you're plants are getting enough phosphorus through rich compost or other means, as plants are more likely to take in arsenic if the soil is phosphorous deficient.
+Note: If you're already using older pressure-treated wood for your raised bed, ensure that you're plants are getting enough phosphorus through rich compost or other means, as plants are more likely to take in arsenic if the soil is phosphorous deficient.

-Great Options for Raised Beds
+Great Materials to Use for Raised Beds

 Cedar or Redwood